9track/FlashFloppy-wiki/Hardware-Mods.md

 use a piezo sounder, easily found on Ebay, and connect it directly as shown above.

-## Eject/Select Button
+## Select/Eject/Insert Button

-FlashFloppy supports a third button in addition to the basic up/down controls.
+Also known simply as the Select button, FlashFloppy supports a third button in addition to the basic up/down controls.
 This should be a standard momentary microswitch, connected to the header pins JA.

 The button's effect depends on the current state of operation:
+- When selecting an image, the button will immediately select the currently-selected image
-- When an image is loaded, the button will immediately eject it
+- When an image is inserted, the button will immediately eject it
-- When selecting an image, the button will immediately confirm the currently-selected image
+- When an image is ejected, the button will immediately insert it

 ## LCD Display